cabo/cbor-discriminated-unions/draft-bormann-cbor-discriminated-unions.md

 the supplied case number.
 Generic decoders should allow any case number and any CBOR data value for the case body.

-Canonical CBOR
+Deterministically Encoded CBOR
 ==============

 The tag 184 encoding overlaps with the more compact special encodings for 0..6 and 7..127.

-For applications that need canonical CBOR the following convention must be used: alternatives in the range 0..127 must be encoded using the special compact encoding, and must not use the tag 184 encoding.
-This follows the general canonical CBOR convention of using the most compact form.
+For applications that need deterministically encoded CBOR ({{Section 4.2 of RFC8949}}) the following convention must be used: alternatives in the range 0..127 must be encoded using the special compact encoding, and must not use the tag 184 encoding.
+This follows the general deterministic CBOR encoding convention of using the most compact form.

 <aside markdown="1">
 Issue: